SuzanDewitz/autotraderss-react-frontend/README.md

 ## User Experience (UX)

 - Welcome to Autotrader, the ultimate destination for car enthusiasts and buyers.
 Our goal is to provide a seamless and efficient platform for individuals looking to buy or sell cars.
 With Autotrader, you can enjoy the following features:

-+ Hassle-Free Car Listings: Autotrader offers a user-friendly interface that allows sellers to effortlessly create captivating car listings.
++ Hassle-Free Car Listings: Autotrader offers a user-friendly interface that allows sellers to effortlessly create captivating
+  car listings.
 Our intuitive posting system ensures that sellers can showcase their vehicles with compelling descriptions and high-quality images.

 + Advanced Search Functionality: Finding your dream car is made easy with Autotrader's advanced search filters.
 You can refine your search based on specific criteria such as make, model, year, mileage, and more.
 Our powerful search engine ensures that you find the perfect match for your preferences.

 + Personalized Car Collections: As a registered user, you have the convenience of saving cars to your personalized collection.
 This feature allows you to keep track of your favorite options, compare them side by side, and make an informed decision when it's time to buy.

 + Seller Profiles: Autotrader provides comprehensive seller profiles, allowing sellers to showcase their inventory and provide detailed information about each car.
 This way, buyers can get a complete picture of the vehicles and make well-informed decisions.

 + At Autotrader, we are committed to creating a seamless car trading experience, connecting buyers and sellers in a user-friendly and secure online marketplace.
 Experience the future of car trading with Autotrader today!

 <br>

 ## User Stories

 - The user stories are readily available in the GitHub repository, neatly grouped into Epics for enhanced organization.
-Each user story can be viewed on the project's Kanban board, providing a clear visual representation of the project's progress.
+Each user story can be viewed on the project's [Kanban board](https://github.com/users/SuzanDewitz/projects/3/views/5) , providing a clear visual representation of the project's progress.
 To delve deeper into the details of each user story, including acceptance criteria and associated tasks, simply open the corresponding issue in the repository.
 For comprehensive documentation, a separate file has been created to house all user stories, ensuring convenient access and a thorough understanding of the project requirements.

 <br>

 ## Agile methodology

-- During the project development, I embraced an Agile Methodology, leveraging the powerful capabilities of GitHub Projects to create User Stories.
+- During the project development, I embraced an Agile Methodology, leveraging the powerful capabilities of GitHub Projects to
+  create User Stories.
 Each User Story was meticulously crafted into an issue, encompassing clear acceptance criteria and associated tasks.
 To ensure streamlined organization, all User Stories were grouped into Milestones, representing the corresponding Epics, following the MOSCOW prioritization technique.
 For a comprehensive overview of the project's progress and workflow, I invite you to explore our dynamic Kanban board, which can be accessed here.

 <br>